How to Use Layer Masks in Photoshop

 Select a brush tool with a soft, blurred edge.
 For this image, I am using a fairly large brush, since I will be erasing the majority of adjustments, except for the small portion on her hair.
-When you are ready to begin erasing the adjustments, simply hold down your left-click on your mouse just as you normally would with a brush in Photoshop:
+When you are ready to begin erasing the adjustments, simply hold down your left mouse button, just as you normally would with a brush in Photoshop:

 You can also adjust the Opacity and Flow of your brush in order to make the effect less noticeable.
 After erasing all but her hair, I felt as though her hair was now too dark, so I reduced the opacity of my brush to 75% and brushed over her hair once:

-Another trick for softening the effect of an adjustment layer is to reduce the opacity of the entire layer.
-By reducing the overall opacity to 78%, I softened the Curves adjustments even further:
+Another trick for softening the effect of an adjustment layer is to reduce the opacity of the ENTIRE LAYER.
+For this image, I reduced the overall opacity to 78% which softened the Curves adjustments even further:

-On Levels 1, you'll see that only the subject is black, while the rest of the rectangle is white.
+On Levels layer 1, you can see that only the subject is black, while the rest of the rectangle is white.
 This is because I darkened everything except the subject with this adjustment:

-- Layer Masks allow you to make adjustments to specific sections of an image without overwriting your original/background image
+- Layer Masks allow you to make adjustments to specific areas of an image WITHOUT overwriting your original/background image

 - With the foreground set to black, you will be erasing adjustments and revealing the original background image

-- With the foreground set to white, you will be putting the adjustments back in that you may have erased, and correcting any mistakes you've made while editing
+- With the foreground set to white, you will be putting the adjustments back in that you may have erased, and correcting any mistakes you may have made while editing

 - Use a soft edge brush

-- Experiment with the Opacity and Flow of the brush, and the Opacity of the layer in your Layers Panel
+- Experiment with the Opacity of the entire layer in your Layers Panel